GetScatter/ScatterWebExtension/src/localization/readme.md

 -----------

 #### Before you do anything,
-open a ticket in the `Issues` panel stating that you are adding a language so that multiple people don't work on the same thing.
+Open a ticket in the `Issues` panel stating that you are adding a language so that multiple people don't work on the same thing.
 **Use the following format:**

 **Adding Language: {LANGUAGE NAME HERE}**

-There is also a `translation` tag, add it please.
+There is also a `translation` label, add it please.

 ---------